I am a nerd.

 In the summer of 2002, we settled down and I started tutoring professionally.
 Before long, I knew I’d found the job I want to do for the rest of my life.
 Everyone should be so lucky.

-Now I live in Dover, Florida, with my husband and my two loud, energetic, and insanely cute kids (ages 9 and 11).
-We have two dogs (black labs) who drive us crazy and cover our couch with dog hair.
-My interests include reading, Minecraft, music, Christian apologetics, and clean eating.
+Now I live in Dover, Florida, with my husband and two wicked-smart kids, ages 11 and 13, and our lazy dog Rick.
+My interests include memes, music, Christian apologetics, and reading.